 - Unit load stability - long-duration horizontal acceleration

 - Clamp truck handling

 - Measurement of dynamic and non-vertical compression forces

 - Stacked vibration (specific example of the topic above)

-The funding could be used to support the packaging school research curriculum, support a capstone-type project/course, or support independent research initiatives.
-The selected researchers will be invited to present their findings at the ISTA Forum as either a speaker or as part of a poster board event.
+The funding could be used to support the packaging school research curriculum or support independent research initiatives.
+The selected researchers will provide a final report, and their supporting data, to the ISTAEF upon project completion, and present their findings at the ISTA Forum.
 The funding could also be used to support the recipients' travel expenses to the Forum.
 The goal is to tie grants to research in the transit packaging area.

 How to Submit Proposals